 It can be complicated to determine the specifics of a structured settlement arrangement.
 Your attorney will likely work with a professional accountant or an economist to calculate the amount of your settlement in terms of immediate payment and structured payments.

 The most important thing that you can do when it comes to pursuing a personal injury claim is to consult with an experienced Rock Hill personal injury attorney and ask any questions that you may have regarding the different types of damages that you can be awarded and the pros and cons of lump sum payments and structured settlements.
-For a free consultation of your North Carolina or South Carolina personal injury claim, contact Elrod Pope Law Firm, today.
+For a free consultation of your North Carolina or South Carolina personal injury claim, contact Elrod Pope Accident & Injury Attorneys, today.